 It’s not enough that job seekers know they’re qualified for a position.
 Recruiters have to make it evident from the first interaction that a candidate’s personal and professional background is what led the company to engage with him or her.
 They want to feel valued, not just like everyone else.

-Here are three ways to use personalization to connect with candidates:
+Ways to use personalization to connect with candidates

 Recruiters have to incorporate personalization into all aspects of hiring, including how a candidate is engaged and how unique and personal that outreach sounds.
 The candidates who are hooked by your message will be the ones who choose to apply and, ultimately, join your company.